tranquilit/WAPT-Documentation/source/wapt-usage/wapt-windows-update.rst

 * do not forget to synchronize the :file:`waptwua` folder if you are replicating your packages with distant repositories;

 .. note::

-   If in your company, a proxy is needed to go out on the Internet, then be sure to inform this proxy server in the wapt server configuration.
+   If in your company, a proxy is needed to go out on the Internet, then be sure to :ref:`set the proxy server in the waptserver.ini file <waptserver_configuration>`.
-   :ref:`Configuring the waptserver.ini <waptserver_configuration>`.

 Configuring WAPTWUA on the WAPT agent
 -------------------------------------